alexfernandez/loadtest/README.md

 #### --rps requestsPerSecond

 Controls the number of requests per second that are sent.
-Can be fractional, e.g. --rps 0.5 sends one request every two seconds per client.
+Can be fractional, e.g. --rps 0.5 sends one request every two seconds.
-Note: The concurrency doesn't affect the final number of requests per second, which will be the value specified here.
+Note: If concurrency is too low then it is possible that there will not be enough clients to send all of the rps.
+Concurrency doesn't affect the final number of requests per second, since rps will be shared by all the clients.
 E.g.:

     loadtest <url> -c 10 --rps 10

-will send a total of 10 rps to the given URL.
+will send a total of 10 rps to the given URL, from 10 different clients (each client will send 1 request per second).

 #### --keepalive